 That was easy! 🙂

 Now on to the issues.
 After spending numerous days, I was unable to get the MxGPU features working with the AMD Radeon FirePro drivers for VMware ESXi.
+However, thanks for a reader named TonyJr, I was able to solve this, but more on that later (keep reading).

 Even though I had the drivers and the scripts installed, it was unable to create the VFs (Virtual Functions) with SR-IOV.
 From research on the internet with the limited amount of information there is, I came to believe that this is due to an SR-IOV bug on the Gen8 platform that I’m running (remember, this is completely and utterly NOT SUPPORTED).